 For a strong brand group like Omnicom Media Group (OMG), their most frequently recruited positions could attract up to 100 candidates each time.
 Due to time and resources, these candidates would be screened for relevant experience in their CV to ensure that a manageable number could be phoned for an interview.
 The top candidates would then be offered the opportunity to sit a test to assess their suitability.

 While this process was effective, it wasn’t scalable.
-It also eliminated many candidates early on who could have been a great addition to the team.
-As a result, Daniel searched for two years for an online solution where he could use OMG’s tests to be issued and automatically graded so that more candidates could have an opportunity to be considered.
+It also eliminated lots of candidates early on who could have been a great addition to the team.
+As a result, Daniel searched for two years for an online solution where he could use OMG’s tests to be issued and automatically graded so that lots of candidates could have an opportunity to be considered.

 Why competency-based testing?